 - Brain or mood disorders, including dementia, Alzheimer’s disease, delirium, depression, or psychotic behavior.

-- Urinary incontinence or having to urinate so frequently that it requires numerous urgent trips to the bathroom (sometimes too late).
+- Urinary incontinence or having to urinate so often that it requires many urgent trips to the bathroom (sometimes too late).

 - Lack of fluids in your body (dehydration).
-We tend to lose water as we get older.
-Dehydration produces low blood pressure (hypotension) which can bring on a fall.
-Dehydration can also cause confusion, loss of balance, constipation, and many other unwelcome symptoms.
+As we age we tend to lose body water.
+Dehydration produces low blood pressure (hypotension) which can cause falls.
 You can become dehydrated without realizing it if the weather is warm, if you take “water pills” (diuretics) and certain other medications, or if you have specific conditions like diabetes.

 - Fear that you will fall again